How to File a Non-Domestic PPO

 If you have cases you need to list:

 Check the proper box to state whether the case is in this court (the 30th Circuit Court where you are filing for this PPO) or a different one.

 Write the case name: this is typically the names of the parties: the person who opened the case vs. the other person.

 The case number if you have it (usually found in the upper right-hand corner of court documents).
 If you do not have that information and cannot obtain it with an online search (many family law cases are in online court databases, but some cases, such as PPOs, are not found online), write what you know.
 If you can remember the year it was filed and the type of case it was, that can be helpful.
 (For example, 18-3456-PH might be the case number, but if you don’t have it and can at least write down that it was a 2018 PPO, do that.)

 Assigned Judge is the Judge assigned to that case (and if it was a case in the 30th Circuit Court, you will probably have that same Judge assigned to your PPO case).

 You will check the box ‘Pending’ if the case is still open or ‘Resolved’ if the Judge has already made his/her order(s) and the case is closed or if the case was dismissed.

 Date and sign at the bottom.
 If you cannot print the form and sign it and scan it back in, type your name using the following format for your signature: /s/ First name Last name (for example: /s/ Jan Jones)

-NOTE: This form is not fillable online, so if you cannot print it, complete it and scan it back to the computer, then please answer those questions on a blank Word document for example, and submit that instead.
+NOTE: This form is not a fillable form like the others, but when you download it and save it as a PDF file, you may be able to edit it by using the ‘fill and sign’ feature.
+If this does not work and if you cannot print it, complete it and scan it back to the computer, then please answer those questions on a blank Word document for example, and submit that instead.